Abstract

 So how can you get better search results?
 The answer is by typing in the right search terms.
 Because of the way the Google algorithm works, the only way that you can get better hits is to give the computer better, more-specific terms for which to search.
 Here are some of the strategies that you will test:

 Figure 1.
-You might have been searching in Google for the Dr. Seuss book on the left, but a “cat in the hat” search might just as well turn up the image on the right!
+You might have been searching in Google for the Dr. Seuss book, but a "cat in the hat" search might just as well turn up the image of an actual cat in a hat!
 With a few more-specific terms added, the book will pop to the top of your hits.
 (Left: Wikipedia, 2005.
 Right: iStock, 2010.)

 How will these tips help you search for more specific types of information?
 In this science fair project, you will measure the number of Google hits obtained by using each different strategy.
 Will these strategies increase or decrease the number of hits?
 Which strategy will work the best?